Guided holidays & tailormade tours to Nicaragua

 These are scenes from everyday island life here, their vibrancy captured by the richly colourful paintings and carvings of the Solentiname school of primitivist art.
 This little archipelago of lush, laid-back islands in the south-east of Lake Nicaragua enjoys a terrific reputation as a cradle of artistic talent.
 They are also a place to stroll, to listen to the birds and monkeys and to exchange a simple smile and greeting with local families sitting outside their houses in the evening light.

-The lay of the land The Solentiname Islands are a small archipelago of 36 islands, the four largest of which are inhabited by less than 1,000 Nicaraguans.
+The Solentiname Islands are a small archipelago of 36 islands, the four largest of which are inhabited by less than 1,000 Nicaraguans.
 The remaining smaller outcrops basically belong to the birds and to nature.
 Focused around the southern part of Lake Nicaragua, this area is very much the Caribbean lowlands: there are no mountains in sight, instead you have flat areas comprising wetlands, pasture, and rainforest.
 These parts are home to some of Nicaragua’s greatest variety of wildlife, with abundant bird, reptile, mammal and fish populations, as well as howler monkeys and deer.

 It’s not just about the wildlife though.
 The Solentiname Islands provide one of the cultural highlights of the country, with the resident artists’ community.
 Nine times out of ten, if your guide were to say, “now we’re going to go and see some local artists,” it would be a bad sign.
 Solentiname is the 10th time.
 Perhaps the greatest thing about the artists is their utter lack of pretension, though they are rightly – if quietly - proud of their reputation.
 If you appreciate genuinely warm cultural interaction, and the chance to meet craftsmen and women in an unforced and unstructured way, it’s hard to think of a better spot.